benedictfoo/Listening-Refuge/src/content/blog/2025/blackpumasblack-moon-rising/index.md

 This song is quite memorable to me.
 I heard it during my journey of mental and emotional recovery.
 However, the song means something different now than it did before.

-The song starts with a drum fill- it sounds like one of those Looney Tunes or Tom and Jerry sound effects.
+The song starts with a drum fill: it sounds like one of those Looney Tunes or Tom and Jerry sound effects.
 Then, swiftly enters a slower, steadier soundscape of tight, steady drums and soulful, conviction-filled vocals, laid-back electric guitar, and clean melodic keyboard lines.
 The song then progresses with a